norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 - Modularize your styles as much as possible.
 This ensures that as the project grows, the styles remain manageable.

----

-You can add or modify this as per your project's specific needs.
-But this should serve as a solid starting point to explain your SCSS structure to future developers or contributors.

 ## Usage & Documentation